johnfurlong98/dublin-yoga-masters/README.md

 -I made sure that all pages are easy to naviagte and that everything is easy to read.

 -I made sure that the project is responsive and looks good on standard devices.
-   -
-   -
+Including :
+   -Ipad Air          820 x 1180
+   -Ipad pro         1024 x 1366
+   -Ipad              768 x 1024
+   -iphone 6/7/8      375 x 667
+   -Iphone 12 pro     390 x 844
+   -Iphone 14 pro max 430 x 932
+   -Galaxy S8         360 x 740
+   -Galaxy S9         320 x 658
+   -Blackberry Z30    360 x 640
+   -Nest Hub         1024 x 600

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official W3C validator.
+  - I made sure there were no errors were returned when passing through the official W3C validator.
 - CSS
-  - No errors were found when passing through the official (Jigsaw) validator.
+  - I made sure there were no errors were found when passing through the official (Jigsaw) validator.

 ### Bugs